tlongers/doccydoc/sphinx/source/units.rst

 **Description**

-Indicates whether or not the value in ``Membership: Date first cited`` is the actual date on which a membership was started, or the earliest date a source has referred to a unit Membership.
+Indicates whether or not the value in ``Unit: Membership First Cited Date`` is the actual date on which a membership was started, or the earliest date a source has referred to a unit Membership.

 **Type of field**